-Enjoy superb views throughout this great walk, initially from one of Kent’s highest villages (at 216 metres it has Kent’s highest village green and highest church); wander in ancient woodland on sun-dappled paths; be astonished as the woods turn blue in late April/early May and return via a wonderful National Trust garden.
+Enjoy superb views throughout this great walk, initially from one of Kent’s highest villages (at 216 metres it has Kent’s highest village green and church); wander in ancient woodland on sun-dappled paths; be astonished as the woods turn blue in late April/early May and return via a wonderful National Trust garden (pay for entry).
 Not a long walk, but one or two steepish sections.
 It would be difficult to get truly lost because of the views and the church steeple landmark.
-Extend the walk by several miles by turning left at point 2 and heading off on the National Trust red route towards Toy’s Hill.
-For a full day out, the walk can be combined with a visit to Winston Churchill’s old gaff at Chartwell.
-The ridge line here is of a type of sandstone (greensand – as with the One Tree Hill walks); as a result it looks and feels quite different to the walks around Shoreham, Downe and Otford.
-Ends right by a nice pub: the recently refurbished Cock Inn, which has food and a huge, ancient open fireplace.
-Best for bluebells between mid-April and second week of May.
+Extend the walk by several miles by turning left at point 2 and heading off on the National Trust red route towards Toy’s Hill and Chartwell.
+For a full day out, the walk can be combined with a visit to Winston Churchill’s house, Chartwell.
+During Covid-19 period Emmetts Garden is closed but the footpath still goes through it, so detour uphill to the west then double back to enter garden from west, by cafe (detour is shown on the GPX map).

 Access: Car or taxi from Sevenoaks is best, though there is an infrequent bus service from Sevenoaks railway station to Ide Hill – the 404, operated by Go.
 Click here for timetable.
 The bus ride only takes 20 minutes, so a taxi from Sevenoaks shouldn’t cost too much, should it?